Weʼve raised £40 to help support the work of Charing Cross Hospital, who treat and support women suffering from tumours during pregnancy.

 The page owner is responsible for the distribution of funds raised.

 Every year in the UK, over 750,000 pregnancies are carried to term.
-For an enormous majority of women, pregnancy is a very special experience.
+For a majority of women, pregnancy is a very special experience.
 The excitement of finding out; the planning; the buying baby toys and painting bedrooms; the discussing names and looking for homes.

 It can be an exhilarating time in someone's life: the start of their future.
 All the expectations and hopes, the aspirations and potential.
-The surge of hormones, all the thoughts about the future.
 Breaking the news to the family.
 And then the first scan.
 But for some, the joy is too short-lived.

 Imagine it: you arrive at the hospital for your scan.
 You take your seat on the bed, you lie back and lift up your top.
 You're smiling.
 The sonographer squeezes some cool jelly on your tummy and goes to work looking for little feet.